 The Saginaw Water Project is a Holy Focus goal that provides water utility assistance to City of Saginaw residents.
 SUMC has partnered with the City of Saginaw to identify residents who are in danger of having their water disconnected.
 The Saginaw Water Project is funded by donations from the congregation.

 - We frequently host clothing drives to gather necessary clothing items for those in need.
-The clothing is distributed to local families in the community and to local charities, such as the Presbyterian Night Shelter.
+The clothing is distributed to local families in the community and to local charities, such as the Presbyterian Night Shelter and Friends of Lancaster.

 Serve at SUMCThe body of Christ is made up of members, all with different gifts that contribute to the working of the body.
 At Saginaw United Methodist Church, many church members donate their time and talent to assist with various ministries.
 We invite you to step into service at SUMC through these opportunities:

-Volunteers are needed to serve at this Sunday morning hospitality hub.
+Volunteers are needed to serve at the Sunday morning hospitality hub.
 Please follow this link to sign up to serve.

 Ushers and Greeters